Bedside nurse attends to patient.

 LPN-to-ADN Pathway

-Are you already working as a licensed practical nurse but looking to advance your career in health?
-The LPN-to-ADN Pathway is designed to help LPNs take that next step: an associate degree in nursing (ADN).
+Are you working as a licensed practical nurse but looking to advance your career in health?
+The LPN-to-ADN Pathway is designed to help LPNs take the next step—an associate degree in nursing (ADN).

 Bridge to Nursing